“Never give a negative thought an inch or it will take a mile.”

 2. All or Nothing Thinking (Black and White Thinking)

-This is when we see something as really good or really bad, right or wrong without considering that there may be a middle ground which is more reasonable.
-If we make a mistake or have a bad day, we feel that we failed or never do anything right.
+This is when you see something as really good or really bad, right or wrong without considering that there may be a middle ground which is more reasonable.
+If you make a mistake or have a bad day, you think that you failed or never do anything right.
 Watch out for these words: never, always, everyone and all.

 3. Fortune Telling